DLTK's Crafts for Kids

 - Fold on the dashed line to make a square decorated on both sides.

-- Note: At this point, you can put a piece of thin cardboard or construction paper between the two halves
+- Note: At this point, you can put a piece of thin cardboard or construction paper between the two halves to make your pinwheel a bit sturdier.

-- glue the sides so you have a square decorated on both sides.
+- Glue the sides so you have a square decorated on both sides.

 - Cut on the diagonal dotted lines (don't cut all the way into the middle.